canonical/checkbox/checkbox-ng/docs/snappy.rst

     $ git clone https://git.launchpad.net/~checkbox-dev/plainbox-provider-snappy/+git/packaging

-Further instructions will assume these were cloned in to your user’s home directory.
+Further instructions will assume these were cloned into your user’s home directory.

 3. Make your changes
 ````````````````````

 The units folder contains a number of files named after categories.
 This is not
-a requirement, but has been used here too make finding tests a bit easier.
+a requirement, but has been used here to make finding tests a bit easier.
 Either create a new file or edit an existing category.::

     $ git checkout -b <NEW-BRANCH>